nickinhinguyen/Counter-App/README.md

 For each screen of the app, there are 2 files that structure the view:
 - An XML file that contains the layout of the screen.
 The file is located under app > res > layout
 - A Java class that control the functionality of the screen.
-The file is located under src file
+The file is located under the src folder

 **Edit the UI layout**

 Open the activity_main.xml file under main/res/layout.
 You can choose to drag and drop components in the design tab or you can view the xml code.

 Add a Textview to display the counter and 2 buttons for increment and decrement the counter